Master Menace: Powers and abilities

-Emil Burbank was recruited to the Squadron because he was tested by the military and found to have been exposed to the retrovirus that had been released from Hyperion's spacecraft and bestowed superhuman abilities on numerous people around the world.
-Even though Emil's enhanced intellect is a direct result of the retro-virus, Emil denies it, insisting that his genius is his own doing.
+Emil Burbank was recruited to the Squadron because he was tested by the military and found to have been exposed to a retrovirus that had been released from Hyperion's spacecraft and bestowed superhuman abilities on numerous people around the world.
+Even though Burbank's enhanced intellect is a direct result of the retro-virus, Burbank denies it, insisting that his genius is his own doing.

-Though not displaying any physical super powers, Emil demonstrates that he can defend himself in combat situations by the use of certain types of technology.
+Though not displaying any physical super powers, Burbank demonstrates that he can defend himself in combat situations by the use of certain types of technology.